zhaben/dsc-1-02-06-while-loops-break-continue-lab-online-ds-sp-000/README.md

 # use a while loop to make yourself 5 pancakes for breakfast
 # each pancake takes 27 seconds to cook on each side
 # you must decrease the time_for_breakfast each time you
-# add a pancake to the skilled or flip a pancake (i.e. 2 times per pancake)
+# add a pancake to the skillet (frying pan) or flip a pancake (i.e. 2 times per pancake)
 # there is only room for one pancake at a time
 ```